The North Gate and Bocardo Gaol

 Until 1771, the North Gate spanned Cornmarket immediately to the north of St Michael’s Street (until the twentieth century part of New Inn Hall Street) and St Michael-at-the-Northgate Church.
 Hence Cornmarket was known as North Gate Street until 1536, when a covered area was erected there to facilitate the selling of corn.

-The above engraving made by N. Calcott in 1770 and engraved by Orlando Jewitt shows the North Gate of the city of Oxford, looking southwards down Cornmarket, just before it was demolished.
-The tower of St Michael-at-the-Northgate Church is on the left, and part of Bocardo Gaol is on top of the gate.
+This drawing made by N. Calcott in 1770 and engraved by Orlando Jewitt shows the North Gate of the city of Oxford, looking southwards down Cornmarket, just before it was demolished.
+The tower of St Michael-at-the-Northgate Church (which then had battlements) is on the left, and part of the Bocardo Gaol was now on top of the gate:

 The Oxford martyrs Cranmer, Ridley, and Latimer were all confined in Bocardo in 1555.